7 on 7 Tournament Rules

 LATERALS/BACKWARD PASSES

-A team may lateral passes backward an unlimited number of times as long as the pass is thrown behind the possessing player.
-A player may throw a forward pass after a lateral pass, handoff, or backwards pass as long as the lateral was made behind the player that last had possession of the ball.
-Only one forward pass may be made per play.
+• A team may lateral passes backward an unlimited number of times as long as the pass is thrown behind the possessing player.

 LEGAL CATCH